Norlunn/vscode-json-sorter/README.md

-# json-sorter
+# a-json-sorter

-Json-Sorter extension allows for manipulation of JSON lists.
+a-json-sorter extension allows for manipulation of JSON lists.

 ## Features